 The audit process begins by defining quality standards for each field type:

-Automated scanning calculates what percentage of records meet standards and flags common issues.
-This quantitative assessment provides objective baselines for measuring improvement and identifying priority areas for immediate attention.
+Furthermore, automated scanning calculates what percentage of records meet standards and flags common issues.
+This quantitative assessment provides objective baselines for measuring improvement and identifying priority areas for immediate attention, such as:

 2. Implement AI-powered data cleaning and enrichment